troywilsonsportsscience/One-Sample-Statistical-Test-Tool-Parametric-Nonparametric-/README.md

 ---

 ## Contributing
 Contributions welcome!
-If you'd like to suggest improvements, fix bugs, or add support for other test types (e.g., two-sample or paired tests), feel free to open a pull request or start a discussion.
+If you'd like to suggest improvements, fix bugs, feel free to open a pull request or start a discussion.

 ---